Goks1730/DOXYGEN/README.md

 # DOXYGEN

 Document your source code with Doxygen on Linux
+To use Doxygen, you simply comment your source code in a syntax that Doxygen can read.
+Doxygen then walks through your source files and creates HTML(.chm) or LaTeX documentation based on those special comments.
+The C/C++ example project below will illustrate how the source code is commented and how the documentation is generated from it.

-## Deployment
+## Deployment and Installing
 STEP 1: Update Your Server

 First you need to update the Server by using sudo apt update command as shown below.